Advertising has been around for a long time. In fact, the first paid advertisement was a Coca-Cola ad in a French newspaper in 1836.

 What I'm referring to is your website.

-If you're like most credit unions, you get a lot of traffic to your site everyday, mostly from customers logging in to their accounts.
+If you're like most financial institutions, you get a lot of traffic to your site everyday, mostly from customers logging in to their accounts.
 While you want to ensure that you're providing a great experience for your customers, you can also take this opportunity to introduce other products that they don't know about.

 Here are a few of the best ways to implement website advertisements for existing customers: